 The best way to avoid getting pulled over in Tijuana is to obey all traffic laws while you’re driving.
 You’re less likely to get pulled over if you follow the rules of the road.
 You don’t want to give a corrupt officer any reason to pull you over.

 While driving in Tijuana, always wear your seatbelt.
 Use your turn signals.
 Obey traffic signs.
 Don’t speed.
 Never use your phone while driving.
 Don’t make illegal U-turns.
 Make sure you’re carrying all of your documents including your driver’s license, proof of insurance, and registration.
-Even though people drive a bit differently in Mexico, the driving laws are basically the same as in the U.S.
+Even though people drive a bit differently in Mexico, the driving laws are basically the same as in the United States

 Probably the best way to avoid getting pulled over is to drive a vehicle with Baja California license plates.
 Corrupt officers target vehicles with U.S. or Canadian plates because they know a tourist is driving.
 They can pull you over for the smallest infraction or for no reason at all.